Islamic Azad University, Garmsar Branch

 The Islamic Azad University, Garmsar Branch is a branch of Iran's Islamic Azad Universities.
 It is situated in the city of Garmsar 82 kilometers southeast of Tehran.

 History

 This university started its work with two majors (veterinary and arabic literature) in 1988.
 It was then situated in Garmsar's university street.
-Since then, the university has grown both in quantity and quality.
 At present, it has 204 faculty members, and about 13,000 students in B.S. and M.S. and D.V.M of 85 majors.
-It is the biggest university in the area number ten of Azad university branches.